wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 code ripplit_service
 ```

-4. In the main.bal delete all the code and create a new `http:Service` as follows
+4. In the main.bal delete all the code and create a new `http:Service` as follows.
+Then give the base path as `/ripplit` and save the changes

 <img src="./_resources/image22.png" alt="drawing" width='700'/>